Open Access Q&A with Adam Burbage, Global Head of Portfolio in the Behavioral Sciences at Taylor & Francis

 Leah:

 “From what I have read, Open Access funding tends to be lower in the humanities as well.
 Much of the solution here seems to be convincing policy makers and funders that certain disciplines are valid in solving real-world problems.
-There’s a great T&F paper on the very topic here.
+There’s a great T&F paper on the very topic Read the article on OA funding policies in the humanities.
 Do you agree?”

 Adam: